Enlightn - Your performance & security consultant, an artisan command away.

 - 📦 Dependency Management: Backend and frontend vulnerability scanning, stable and up-to-date dependency checks, licensing, etc.

-- 🧐 Code Reliability and Bug Detection: Invalid function calls, method calls, offsets, imports, return statements, etc.
+- 🧐 Code Reliability and Bug Detection: Invalid function calls, method calls, offsets, imports, return statements, syntax errors, etc.

 - 💪 Health Checks: Health checks for cache, DB, directory permissions, migrations, disk space, symlinks, Redis, etc.